Perturbative Chern-Simons invariants from non-acyclic flat connections

 In the lowest degree, this means considering only diagrams $\Gamma_1$ and $\Gamma_2$ in Figure \ref{fig: six graphs}.
-At this order, one can check \eqref{eq: metric invariance} explicitly by a diagrammatic computation.
+At this order, one can check \eqref{eq: metric invariance} explicitly by a diagrammatic computation, see Appendix \ref{Appendix: diagrammatic proof}.
 In this computation, one term in the metric variation of $\Phi_{\Gamma_1} + \Phi_{\Gamma_2}$ is not cancelled by the de Rham differential of the 1-loop terms.
-The remaining term, however, is cancelled in the metric variation of $\Phi_{\Gamma_3}$.
+The remaining term, however, is cancelled in the metric variation of $\Phi_{\Gamma_3}$, cf. cancellation $(1,3)+(3,4)+(7,6)=0$ in (\ref{diagrammatic proof: cancellations}).
 This suggests that the variation of the top-form including only the Axelrod-Singer diagrams with respect to the metric is not exact, and thus its cohomology class does not define an invariant.
 Only after summing over all diagrams in Figure \ref{fig: six graphs} does one obtain a metric invariance up to exact terms.
 One reason these corrections arise is the fact that to obtain a global, equivariant family of chain contractions $(i_A,p_A,K_A)$, we need to vary the ``gauge-fixing operator'' $d_{A}^*$ together with the flat connection $A$ we are expanding around.